 - 1. Describe pressure injuries and ulcers and how they develop. - 2.
 Accurately identify pressure injury stages. - 3.
 List key points of patient history and physical examination, and describe how the different body systems impact pressure injury development and healing. - 4.
 Perform a comprehensive wound assessment. - 5.
 Discuss the stages of wound healing. - 6.
 Describe the different approaches to wound debridement and cleansing. - 7.
 List the different types of dressing materials available for wound care. - 8.
 Outline the necessary components of evaluating and monitoring wound healing.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVIDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.

 INTRODUCTION